Ifeanyi1shot/first-ally/readme.md

   - Switch traffic back to the previous version using Azure Front Door.
   - Retain backups of the previous deployment artifacts for restoration.

----

-## 6. **Conclusion**
-This documentation provides a comprehensive overview of the cloud architecture, network setup, cost optimization strategies, logging and monitoring, and deployment strategies implemented for the investment banking application.
-The setup ensures scalability, security, and reliability while maintaining cost efficiency.